Asymptotics of Jack characters: Abstract

 \section{Abstract}

-\emph{Jack characters} are (suitably normalized) coefficients in the expansion of Jack symmetric functions in the basis of power-sum symmetric functions.
-These quantities have been introduced recently by Lassalle who formulated some challenging conjectures about them.
-We give explicit formulas for the top-degree homogeneous part of these Jack characters in terms of bicolored oriented maps with an arbitrary face structure.
-We also give an abstract characterization of Jack characters which does not involve Jack polynomials.
+\emph{Jack characters} are a one-parameter deformation of the characters of the symmetric groups; a deformation given by the coefficients in the expansion of Jack symmetric functions in the basis of power-sum symmetric functions.
+We study Jack characters from the viewpoint of the asymptotic representation theory.
+In particular, we give explicit formulas for their asymptotically top-degree part, in terms of bicolored oriented maps with an arbitrary face structure.
+We also study their multiplicative structure and their structure constants and we prove that they fulfill approximate factorization property, a convenient tool for proving Gaussianity of fluctuations of random Young diagrams.